Why Use a JavaScript Framework

 Frameworks are inevitable

-There is a tipping point in most software projects where if you didn’t start with a framework, you inevitably start building one by accident.
-As you add more features, complexity creeps in and you start generalizing areas of your code.
-Keep doing that for a while and what you end up with is something that looks like a framework but with more bugs and less documentation than something off the shelf.
+There’s a tipping point in most software projects where, if you didn’t start with a framework, you begin building one by accident.
+As you add features, complexity creeps in and you start generalizing pieces of code.
+Keep doing that and you end up with something that looks like a framework but with more bugs and less documentation than an off-the-shelf option.

 Think about the features you could have been building while you were busy debugging that DOM manipulation code.
-Again, using a framework allows you to focus on valuable features instead of reinventing the wheel.
+Using a framework lets you focus on delivering value instead of reinventing the wheel.

 Frameworks have opinions

-The are so many ways to develop a modern web application that starting a project with vanilla JavaScript can lead to decision paralysis.
+There are so many ways to build a modern web application that starting with vanilla JavaScript can lead to decision paralysis.
 How should your files be organized?
 How should your build scripts be configured?
 Opinionated frameworks like Ember make these decisions for you.
 That way your team can focus on what’s most important: building a great product.

 Discuss on TwitterEdit on GitHub